We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 Resin

 The price of Shilajit resin is around $0.50-$3.00 per gram.
-Price range is between $25-$90.
+The price range is between $25-$90.

-It is one of the least expensive forms of Shilajit on the market, because of the simplicity of its form.
+It is one of the least expensive forms of Shilajit on the market because of the simplicity of its form.
 The range in price per gram primarily depends on the region it is extracted from, as well as the purity of the resin.
 Resin is also relatively common for many retailers, especially in the Amazon marketplace.
 Be sure to look into the brand of Shilajit resin you’re buying to ensure its authenticity!

 To consume the resin form of Shilajit, it is recommended to mix it in with a hot beverage.
 You can simply add it to your tea or coffee each morning.
 The resinous pieces will yield a thick, muddy texture in your beverage.
+Here is all our favorite brands for resin: Best Shilajit Resin [2025] – Buying Guide & Reviews

 Powder

 The price of Shilajit powder is also around $0.50-$2.50 per gram.
-Price range is between $25-$80.
+The price range is between $25-$80.

 Similar to resin, the price of powders of Shilajit depends on the region it comes from and the purity of the Shilajit.
 Because powder is more commonly found like resin, it is typically available to the public at a similar price point.